andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Here's the thing," he continues "you gotta do this my way.
 I'll be calling the shots on this one."_

+* Promote and refine skills of any character who reached an Exit.

 # The Long Con

 ## Chapter 4: The Hostage Job